-SUE WANG is an associate in Sidley’s San Francisco office and is a member of the IP Litigation practice.
+SUE WANG is a partner in Sidley’s San Francisco office and is a member of the IP Litigation practice.
 Sue focuses on patent litigation in the life sciences, with particular emphasis on biologics and biotechnology.
-She has represented clients in all stages of litigation, including arguing claim construction and dispositive motions in federal court.
+She has represented clients in all stages of litigation, from pre-suit investigation through trial and appeal in federal court, and has argued claim construction and dispositive motions.
 Sue also counsels clients regarding intellectual property matters outside of the courtroom, including patent due diligence and pre-litigation strategic planning.

 Recent representative matters include:

-- Representing biopharmaceutical company in the District of New Jersey in patent litigation involving biosimilars to the company’s blockbuster biologic, including securing a ruling upholding patent validity following a two-week bench trial.
+- Represented biopharmaceutical company in the District of New Jersey in patent litigation involving biosimilars to the company’s blockbuster biologic, including securing a ruling upholding patent validity following a two-week bench trial and affirmance at the Federal Circuit.

-- Representing pharmaceutical company in multiple patent suits in the District of Delaware involving Factor VIII products, including obtaining a jury victory on the patent owner’s behalf that resulted in a damages award of over $150 million.
+- Represented pharmaceutical company in multiple patent suits in the District of Delaware involving Factor VIII products, including obtaining a jury victory on the patent owner’s behalf that resulted in a damages award of over $150 million and affirmance at the Federal Circuit.

 - Representing software developer in the Northern District of California in declaratory judgment action against non-practicing entity.